 FEMA's Emergency Management Institute (EMI) has several on-line courses designed for first responders to emergencies involving animals.
 These courses cover the roles of individual volunteers and they explain the framework in which professional and volunteer responders will be working.
 Certificates are issued upon successful completion of each course.
 CEU credits are given for those students seeking Continuing Education Units.

 The following courses are recommended for volunteer emergency responders and are part of our team's basic syllabus.

-Note: IS-100b and IS-200b are prerequisites in order to take the NV Division of Emergency Management's hands-on Technical Large Animal Rescue courses.
+Note: IS-10.a, IS-11.a and IS-111.a are prerequisites (along with an Operations Level TLAR Course) in order to meet the NV Division of Emergency Management's hands-on Technical Large Animal Rescue qualifications.

 This course focuses primarily on emergency management officials and care providers (animal volunteer groups.)

 - IS-111.a Livestock in Disasters.
 Avg. course time, 3.5 Hrs.
 CEUs, 0.4

 This course focuses primarily on large animals and livestock.

 IS-100.c Introduction to Incident Command System.
 Avg. course time, 3.0 Hrs.
 CEUs, 0.3